 10.3.1 Nuclear Regulatory Commission Regulated Materials

-Work involving equipment or materials regulated by the Nuclear Regulatory Commission, NRC, is overseen by the MU Radiation Safety Committee and the Radiation Safety Officer, RSO, in the Occupational Safety and Health Services Department.
-Requirements and procedures for the purchase, use, storage, and disposal of these materials is described in the MU Radiation Safety Manual.
-Only employees specifically named in the MU radioactive materials license may purchase these materials and each purchase must be approved by the RSO in advance.
+Work involving equipment or materials regulated by the Nuclear Regulatory Commission, NRC, is overseen by the Marshall University Radiation Safety Committee and the Radiation Safety Officer, RSO, in the Occupational Safety and Health Services Department.
+Requirements and procedures for the purchase, use, storage, and disposal of these materials is described in the Marshall Radiation Safety Manual.
+Only employees specifically named in the Marshall radioactive materials license may purchase these materials and each purchase must be approved by the RSO in advance.
 Faculty and staff wishing to engage in research involving radioactive materials should contact the RSO for information and assistance in obtaining any necessary approvals.